-Battery life on both the 3 and 5 remains poorer than those of some rival (and less fully featured) watches, but it's impressive that Apple has kept it roughly the same on the 5 - this despite the additional drain of that always-on screen.
+Battery life on both the 3 and 5 remains poorer than those of some rival (and less fully featured) watches, but it's impressive that Apple has kept it roughly the same on the 5, despite the additional drain of that always-on screen.
 This is thanks to an ultra-low-power display driver, a new power management integrated circuit and some other upgrades.

-The Series 5 has a new S5 processor which appears to be largely the same as 2018's S4, but even so it will comfortably outperform the Series 3's S3 - Apple says it's twice as fast.
+The Series 5 has an S5 processor chip which appears to be largely the same as 2018's S4, but even so it will comfortably outperform the Series 3's S3 - Apple says it's twice as fast.
 And wireless should be faster too, because of the newer W3 chip replacing the W2.

-The Series 5 also gets a compass for 2019, and finally it offers a raft of health-related features unavailable to Series 3 buyers: ECG, improved heart sensor, fall detection.
+The Series 5 also gets a compass, and finally it offers a raft of health-related features unavailable to Series 3 buyers: ECG, improved heart sensor, fall detection.

 That's a whistle-stop tour of the main differences, but we compare the two models in more depth in our Apple Watch Series 5 vs Series 3 comparison article.